-There is a compelling state interest in the elimination of discrimination and harassment in Montana pursuant to Article II, section 4 of the Montana Constitution (1972).
-In some cases, the interest of a person in viewing material related to a complaint or gathered as part of an investigation will compete with individual privacy interests.
-A legislator is in a position of public trust, and the public must trust that a legislator is fit to perform the legislator's duties.
-This is balanced with the need to maintain integrity in the legislative process in a political environment.
+There is a compelling state interest in the elimination of discrimination and harassment in Montana pursuant to Art.
+II, sec.
+4 of the Montana Constitution (1972).
+In some cases, the interest of a person in viewing material related to a complaint or gathered as part of the investigation will compete with individual privacy interests.
+A legislator is in a position of public trust and the public must trust that a legislator is fit to perform the legislator's duties.
+This is balanced with need to maintain integrity in the legislative process in a political environment.